HSF/hsf.github.io/organization/_posts/2020/2020-04-23-coordination.md

 - FASTML (HSF4ML & SONIC) for ML on accelerators
 - (from earlier) Particle flow review

-Would it be worth categorizing meetings according to priorities in LHCC document?
+Would it be worth categorizing meetings according to priorities in the LHCC document?
 May benefit HSF PR...

 *Using the LHCC document to plan the next activities for the working groups is strongly supported.*

 #### Other

-We have a request of someone who wanted to work in trigger & reco (see previous meetings).
+We have a request from someone who wanted to work in the trigger & reco area (see previous meetings).

 Idea could be to have him help with ESCAPE dark matter test case (= show an end-to-end physics analysis) and liaise with HSF WGs (especially frameworks and data analysis) on what is being done right now and what can be done in the future.
 Other ideas/objections?